ngx-archive/nginx-extras-docs/docs/lua/openidc.md

              -- the expiration time in seconds for jwk cache, default is 1 day.
              --jwk_expires_in = 24 * 60 * 60

+             -- It may be necessary to force verification for a bearer token and ignore the existing cached -- verification results.
+If so you need to set set the jwt_verification_cache_ignore option to true.
+             -- jwt_verification_cache_ignore = true

+             -- optional name of a cache-segment if you need separate -- caches for differently configured locations
+             -- cache_segment = 'api'
           }

           -- call bearer_jwt_verify for OAuth 2.0 JWT validation